People search online for writing tips because they want to improve their writing.

 - I can’t tell you hear, but I have a video about it.
 Just click the big orange button.

 I have found variants of last sentence in several emails from people who want to sell me some product or service.
-Anyone can make a misteak (grin), but too many goofs like that in a single piece of writing destroys credibility.
+Anyone can make a misteak (grin), but having too many goofs like that in a single piece of writing destroys credibility.

 If you’re putting something out on the web, you want people to read it and trust you.
 Whether from ignorance or carelessness, bad writing will cause you to lose credibility